MicrosoftDocs/dynamics365-guidance/guidance/resources/overview.md

 ---
-title: Introduction to the implementation tools and samples
+title: Introduction to Dynamics 365 implementation tools and samples
 description: Get an overview of the tools and samples Microsoft provides to help you implement solutions with Dynamics 365.
 author: edupont04
 ms.author: edupont